submukherjee/submukherjee.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Subrata Mukherjee.
+I have completed my B-Tech from NIT Durgapur in Electronics and Communication:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

 ### my history